nauam/Courses/docs/learning/tutorial/jobs.md

 :::

 Jobs provide a means to encapsulate a process.
 A Job is a configuration representing input options, the steps in the process, a filter expression that matches the nodes where those steps will execute, and execution control parameters that specify if steps are run in parallel and what to do if an error occurs in one of the steps.
-QW Control lets you organize and execute Jobs and observe the progress as the Job is running.
+Rundeck lets you organize and execute Jobs and observe the progress as the Job is running.
 You can view a list of the currently running Jobs or drill down to see the output of individual executing steps.
 Job executions can also be aborted if they need to be stopped.

 :::: tabs
 ::: tab Enterprise Exercise: